 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 At first, the people of Mbanta and the Christians are able to live together in peace because the missionaries stay in the Evil Forest and mostly mind their own business.
 However, as the group of converts grows in size and strength, confrontations between the Christians and villagers start to occur.

 One day, some converts come into the village and threaten to burn down the shrines to the village’s gods.
 This behavior enrages the villagers, and the men beat the converts bloody.

 There are also rumors that the white people are not only spreading their religion, but their government as well.
 This means courts to prosecute Igbo for killing converts and missionaries.

 But in Mbanta, these governments are still a myth.
 The villagers continue to see Mr. Kiaga as a harmless fool, and wouldn’t even consider killing the converts because that would mean exile for killing a clansman.

-The missionaries really start bother the clan when they welcome Igbo outcasts – similar to the Hindi untouchable caste – into the church.
+The missionaries really start bother the clan when they welcome Igbo outcasts – similar to the Hindu untouchable caste – into the church.

 When the outcasts first enter the church, hoping to be accepted and converted, the native converts protest, worried that the “heathens” in town will ridicule the converts for accepting the outcasts.